0atman/noboilerplate/scripts/34-Plain-Text-Team.md

 While it might be good for a while, the act of changing tools constantly is an enormous overhead for your team, and one that gives the lasting impression that anything we write is likely to be legacy very soon, trapped in a deprecated app that "we just don't use any more", so why bother writing anything down.

-Standardising on one tool, and not only that, but a plain text tool, means your data will live forever, and the network effect can make it more and more valuable over time, instead of less and less.
+Tieng yourself to the mast by standardising on one tool, and not only that, but a plain text tool, means your data will live forever, and the network effect can make it more and more valuable over time, instead of less and less.

 ---